The Non-cutoff Boltzmann Equation in Bounded Domains: L2 -- L infty estimate for inflow boundary

-We add such a cutoff function to automatically obtain the $L^\infty$ upper bound.
-To solve this equation \eqref{liniter1}, we let $\vpi>0$ be a small constant, $l\ge\ga+10$, and $S:X\to X$ be the weak solution operator of equation:
+We add such a cutoff function to automatically obtain the $L^\infty$ bound when doing the approximation.
+To solve this equation \eqref{liniter1}, we let $\vpi>0$ be any small constant and $S:X\to X$ be the (weak-)solution operator of the equation:

 That is, for any $\psi\in X$, we set $S\psi = f$ to be the weak solution of \eqref{liniter2}, whose existence can be obtained from Theorem \ref{weakfThm}.
 Here $X$ is the normed space defined by